Beer Stocks: Key Takeaways

 Molson Coors Beverage is the holding company of brands like Coors, Blue Moon, and Miller.

 Molson Coors has looked to diversify away from traditional beer as consumers start gravitating toward higher-end craft beers and hard seltzers.
-It also recently took a partnership with a coffee brand.
+Over the past three years, these moves seem to be working — this blue-chip stock is up about 100% since March of 2020.

 Beer Stock #4: The Boston Beer Company, Inc. (NYSE: SAM)